serverless/blog/posts/2020-03-31-announcing-troubleshooting-monolambdas.md

 # Troubleshooting Serverless APIs

 While it might feel like Express.js or Flask are more "Monolithic" approaches to serverless, it's actually a very common pattern for many different applications.
-And we're excited to announce that you can now deploy your Express.js and Flask microservices with the same same automatic monitoring and debugging features as traditional Serverless Framework microservices.
+And we're excited to announce that you can now deploy your Express.js and Flask microservices with the same automatic monitoring and debugging features as traditional Serverless Framework microservices.

 While Serverless [Framework Pro](http://dashboard.serverless.com/) previously had [automatic monitoring and troubleshooting](https://serverless.com/blog/troubleshoot-serverless-apis/) tools integrated out of the box, we lacked support for monolambda microservices.
 Developers using Express.js, Flask, Lambda API, or other development frameworks were unable to take advantage of many of the tools we offer to help review function invocations, sort invocations by API endpoint and more.
 That changes today.